 The panel will transmit a Battery Trouble Alarm Reporting Code when the backup battery drops below 11.5 Vpc.
-The Battery Trouble Restoral Reporting Code will not be transmitted until the battery has been charged over 12.5 Vpc.
+The Battery Trouble Restoral reporting code will not be transmitted until the battery has been charged over 12.5 Vpc.

-To prevent the panel from transmitting an AC Failure Trouble Alarm Reporting Code during short power outages the panel will not send the signal unless AC power is lost for the amount of minutes programmed for the AC Failure Communication Delay.
-The AC Failure Trouble Restoral Reporting Code will be transmitted once AC power has been restored for the amount of time programmed for AC Failure.
-Communication delays.
+To prevent the panel from transmitting an AC Failure Trouble Alarm reporting code during short power outages the panel will not send the signal unless AC power is lost for the number of minutes programmed for the AC Failure Communication Delay.
+The AC Failure Trouble Restoral reporting code will be transmitted once AC power has been restored for the amount of time programmed for AC failure.

 NOTES: If AC Failure Communications Delay is programmed as 000, the AC Failure Trouble reporting code will be sent immediately.

-For proper communication of PC5204 AC troubles, program the AC Failure Communication Delay as "000".
+For proper communication of PC5204 AC Troubles, program the AC Failure Communication Delay as "000".

-A Bell Circuit Trouble Alarm Reporting Code will be transmitted immediately if an open condition is measured on the Bell Output of the main panel.
-The Bell Circuit Trouble Restoral Reporting Code will be transmitted as soon as the problem is corrected.
+A Bell Circuit Trouble Alarm reporting code will be transmitted immediately if an open condition is measured on the bell output of the main panel.
+The Bell Circuit Trouble Restoral reporting code will be transmitted as soon as the problem is corrected.

-A Fire Trouble Alarm Reporting Code will be transmitted immediately when an open condition is measured on any Fire type zone (See Section 5.1 "Zone Definitions").
-The Fire Trouble Restoral Reporting Code will be transmitted as soon as the problem is corrected.
+A Fire Trouble Alarm Reporting Code will be transmitted immediately when an open condition is measured on any Fire zone (see Section 5.1 "Zone Definitions").
+The Fire Trouble Restoral reporting code will be transmitted as soon as the problem is corrected.

-The Auxiliary Power Supply Trouble Alarm Reporting Code will be transmitted if the AUX output is shorted.
+The Auxiliary Power Supply Trouble Alarm reporting code will be transmitted if the AUX output is shorted.
 The AUX output control incorporates a fuseless design.
 When excessive current is drawn the panel will automatically shut off the output.
-The panel will constantly check the AUX output and when the excessive current draw is removed the panel will reset the output and transmit an Auxiliary Power Supply Trouble Restoral Reporting Code.
+The panel will constantly check the AUX output and when the excessive current draw is removed the panel will reset the output and transmit an Auxiliary Power Supply Trouble Restoral reporting code.

-A TLM Trouble Reporting Code can only be transmitted if a LINKS1000/2X50 Communicator is being used (See Section 5.26 "LINKS1000 Cellular Communicator").
+A TLM Trouble reporting code can only be transmitted if a GSM1000/LINKS2X50 communicator is being used (see Section 5.28 "GSM1000 Cellular Communicator").
 The panel will only transmit the signal after the time programmed for the TLM Trouble Delay.
-The TLM Restoral Reporting Code will be transmitted immediately once the trouble is restored.
+The TLM Restoral reporting code will be transmitted immediately once the trouble is restored.